gust/miss_cleo/README.md

 ### How to get predictin'

-To use Miss Cleo, you'll need to first build a coverage map of your *green* build.
+To use Miss Cleo, you'll need to first build a coverage diff of your *green* build.
 Do this by running your tests with the `COVERAGE` environment variable set to true.

 Examples:

 * `COVERAGE=true cucumber features/user.feature`
 * `COVERAGE=true rspec spec/user_spec.rb`

+With your coverage diffs built, you'll need to generate a coverage map, which we're calling a *deck*.
+To build your deck, run:
+`miss_cleo build_deck <list of coverage diff files>`

 ## Usage

-After you've made some code changes, run `miss_cleo` to be shown the relevant tests to run.
+After you've made some code changes, run `miss_cleo predict` to be shown the relevant tests to run.

 **Note**: Miss Cleo only tries to predict tests failures for uncommitted changes.
 Make sure your build is green before committing code!

+## Known Oversights

+Like the real Miss Cleo, we can't predict everything.
+Things we can't predict include:
+- Rails views
+- ActiveRecord methods
+- ActiveRecord concerns
+- Anything that generally runs only through gem code
+- Any external library code

 ## Contributing